 This is not my original purpose.

-a. 本来 can also be used as an adverb indicating “originally, at first, to begin with”.
-It can be placed before or after subject.
-For example:
+a.
+You can use 本来 as an adverb to mean “originally,” “at first,” or “to begin with.”
+It can be placed before or after the subject in a sentence.

 (Tā běnlái bù xǐhuan zhègè gōngzuò, hòulái mànmàn jiù xíguàn le.)